martius-lab/cluster_utils/docs/architecture.rst

 The jobs are executed by the cluster system on the compute nodes of the cluster.
 They execute the user script that is specified with the :confval:`script_relative_path` setting.
-This script is expected to call :func:`cluster_utils.read_params_from_cmdline` in the beginning, to register at the server (so the server knows that the job started), and :func:`cluster_utils.save_metrics_params` at the end to send its results to the server.
+This script is expected to call :func:`cluster_utils.initialize_job` in the beginning, to register at the server (so the server knows that the job started), and :func:`cluster_utils.finalize_job` at the end to send its results to the server.